idevappspro/monlog/README.md

-# Ansible playbook with roles to install Monitoring and Logging software
+# Ansible playbook with roles installing Monitoring and Logging stack

 A set of Ansible roles to install and configure Prometheus and its exporters, as well as the EFK logging stack.